17 Cheap Garage Updates You Can Do Yourself

 Insulate the Garage Door

 Studies done by garage door manufacturers prove that an energy-efficient R-18 insulated garage door can keep your garage about 12 degrees warmer in winter months and about 25 degrees cooler in summer.
 That reduces energy loss along the insulated walls and ceiling.
-Here's how to do it yourself.
+Here’s how to insulate your garage door yourself.

 Bungee Cord Trash Bag Holder